saadbutt/txParser/Readme.md

 # Ethereum Transaction Parser

-This project is an Ethereum transaction parser designed to monitor and analyze Ethereum blockchain transactions.
-It interacts with the Ethereum network to fetch block data and process transactions based on specific criteria.
+Implement Ethereum blockchain parser that will allow to query transactions for subscribed addresses.

 ## Features